IBM-Bluemix-Docs/node/appmetrics.md

 Use the default `localhost:3001/appmetrics-dash` for apps that are running locally.
 {: tip}

-The Application Metrics for Node.js monitoring dashboard UI provides a range of metrics, including HTTP requests and event loop latency as seen in the following video [Monitoring Metrics for Node.js](https://www.youtube.com/watch?v=7hV8gKlMYLs&feature=youtu.be){: external}.
+The Application Metrics for Node.js monitoring dashboard UI provides a range of metrics, including HTTP requests and event loop latency as seen in the following video [Application Metrics for Node.js](https://youtu.be/7hV8gKlMYLs){: external}.

 ## Understanding the data
 {: #understanding-data}